 What is Rewards Program?

 Customers are the center of gravity for any business.
 With a plethora of products and services information available online, customers are empowered to make informed choices.
-At the same time, customers are showing interest in a different rewards program that can deliver great Customer Experience: Connected, Personalized, and Seamless.
+At the same time, customers are showing interest in a different rewards programs that can deliver a great Customer Experience: Connected, Personalized, and Seamless.

 In simple words, Rewards Program refers to incentivizing customers for their shopping behaviors.
 Those behaviors (depending on business objectives) can be repeat purchases, referring friends and families to use the brand, featuring/tagging products on customers’ social media, reviewing a product on online forums, and many more.

 The customer-brand relationship has moved from transactional to an emotional level.
 Customers want to be seen and heard.
 They want recognition from brands for their loyalty which means reaching out to customers with personalized offerings and rewarding them for their purchases.
 Adding Rewards Program will strengthen the emotional bond between your brand and customers.